bettormetrics/Samples/EventHubConsumerSnowflakePublisher/README.md

 - `EVENT_HUB_NAME`: The name of the Event Hub.
 - `EVENT_HUB_CONSUMER_GROUP`: The consumer group of the Event Hub.

-### Azure Blob Storage Configuration
+### Azure Storage Configuration

-The following details are required for Azure Blob Storage:
+The following details are required for Azure Storage (used for checkpointing):

 - `STORAGE_CONNECTION_STR`: The connection string for the Azure Storage account.
 - `STORAGE_CONTAINER_NAME`: The name of the blob container in the Azure Storage account.